kanzure/nanoengineer/cad/src/tools/README.global.dependencies.txt

 accurately reflect the import dependencies between all modules.
 At this point, it's time to try graphing that structure.

-$ tools/PackageDependency.py `cat allpyfiles` > depend.dot
+$ tools/PackageDependency.py `tools/AllPyFiles.sh` > depend.dot 2> packageloopcounts

-This spits out three lists of packages to stderr.
-Cut and paste the lists into the PackageDependency source file at the named locations and repeat until nothing is printed.
-This process prunes the dependency tree so only cycles remain.